cuthbertLab/music21/buildDoc/rst/overviewNotes.rst

 >>> n1.addLyric(n1.pitchClass)
 >>> n1.addLyric('QL: %s' % n1.quarterLength)

-As should be clear, we can alway check our work with the :class:`~music21.base.Music21Object.show` method.
+As should be clear, we can always check our work with the :class:`~music21.base.Music21Object.show` method.

 >>> n1.show()